 What are the powers of the police when faced with a dangerous criminal?
 How do the courts decide who should be punished?
 How does the English legal system deal with offenders?
 If I am injured how do I get compensation?
 How does the law resolve relationship disputes in families?
 These and other questions about law will be addressed during the course.
 If you are interested in criminal and civil law you will learn about both and how the law is applied to real-life situations through various case studies.

 Students will be expected to have a minimum of two GCSEs at grade 6 and three other GCSEs at grade 4 or above including English Language and Mathematics at grade 4.
 This course may be taken alongside A Level courses and may be more suited to learners with a strong profile of prior attainment in vocational studies.

 The course provides an introduction to law, a \’taster\’ for study at degree level and will enable you to explore an exciting and challenging new subject.
 You will develop research, communication, presentation, decision making and critical thinking skills valued by universities and employers.
-There are three units studied in each year of the course.
+There are two units studied in each year of the course.